ezz456CH/adsb-ezz456ch-xyz-api/README.md

 }
 ```

-Also don't forget to add readsb re-api to nginx(we will listen only from 127.0.0.1)
+Also, don't forget to add readsb re-api to nginx (and we will listen to requests only from 127.0.0.1):

 ```
 server {